 RAF (Royal Air Force Rule) Convergence Rule537800

-RAF Rule (Royal Air Force Rule) provides a binocular gauge to measure Objective and Subjective Convergence as well as Accommodation in 1 mm increments.
+The RAF Rule (Royal Air Force Rule) provides a binocular gauge to measure Objective and Subjective Convergence as well as accommodation in 1 mm increments.
 The RAF Rule consists of a 50 cm long rule with a slider holding a rotating four-sided cube.
-Each side has a different target.
-The first has a vertical line with a central dot for convergence Fixation.
-The others provide a limited number of lines of near reading examples.
+Each side has a different target: the first has a vertical line with a central dot for convergence fixation and the other provides a limited number of lines of near-reading examples.

-A rest is provided for the cheek to insure consistency and proper height for the patient.
-Some studies have shown greater consistence of the NPC when measured with the RAF Rule compared to using a pencil or finger.
+A rest is provided for the cheek to ensure consistency and proper height for the patient.
+Some studies have shown greater consistency of the NPC when measured with the RAF Rule compared to using a pencil or finger.

 This instrument has four sides that have different measurements or functions:

 - One side features diopter measurements from 20 to 2

 - One side features a ruler from 5 to 50 centimeters

 - One side that tests ages 8 through 48